Over the past week, news of the TerraUSD (UST) stablecoin becoming un-pegged from the U.S. dollar has reverberated throughout the crypto world.

 Alto was founded on the notion that everyone, not just the wealthy and well-connected, should be able to truly diversify their portfolio using tax-advantaged retirement funds.

-Alto IRA enables you to invest in a variety of alternative asset classes, including real estate, private equity, art, wine, venture capital, and more.
-Alto CryptoIRA® lets you buy and sell more than 175+ digital assets through integration with Coinbase.
+Alto IRA enables you to invest in a variety of alternative assets, including real estate, private equity, art, venture capital, and more.
+Alto CryptoIRA® lets you buy and sell up to 200+ digital assets through integration with Coinbase.

 What the SECURE 2.0 Act of 2022 Means for You